faridt4242/API-blender/README.md

 ![Imgur](https://i.imgur.com/OkQ3vwV.gif)

-*NOTE: to use search, you need to type in the whole name of the API*
+*NOTE: to use search, you need to type in the whole name of the API and back and forward navigation doesn't work yet*